Peacock: 10 Amazing Facts of a Unique Bird

 Black Pattern: The neck is black, the wing is light brown, and the tail is black and brown patterns on white.

-Spotted with silver: It is the colour of white on the inscriptions of a silver balloon.
+Spotted with silver: It is white in the inscriptions of a silver balloon.

 White: It is entirely white and looks beautiful.